folkenrothk/composition/Writing/Chomping/proposal-v2.md

 How can the methods of digital curation be used to promote ethical preservation of information for items donated to Allegheny College?

-How can the method of digital curation be used to create an archival workflow for items donated to Allegheny College?
+How can the method of digital curation be used to create an archival workflow for Allegheny College items not home to a specific discipline?

+How can the method of digital curation be used to holistically and ethically catalog items for multidisciplinary education?

 ### Project Aims